Full Throttle (1984 video game)

-Full Throttle is a video game released in 1984 for the ZX Spectrum and MSX.
+Full Throttle is a video game released in 1984 for the ZX Spectrum and written by Mervyn Estcourt, creator of Deathchase.
 The player races a 500cc Grand Prix motorcycle on any of ten of the world's top racing circuits.
+It was ported to other platforms and released under the name Speed King.

 Gameplay

 After selecting a track to race on, the player starts at the back of the grid, with 39 other bikes.
 Cornering too quickly will cause a skid, while running off the road slow the bike down, and making contact with another rider forces the bike to a halt, allowing the following riders to stream past the player as the bike gets going again.
 There are ten circuits in the game, and part of the key to winning is to know the circuit well enough to predict the bends.
 There is a practice mode, in which the player rides round the track without any other riders, or the player can choose a race of between one and five laps.
 The best position achieved is shown at the bottom of the menu-screen, along with the player's time ahead of the second-place man.
 As soon as the track or number of laps is changed, this record is reset.